Ombuds-regulation for the maintenance of good scientific practice

 On the faculty level, elected trustees are available for consultation.

-The Faculty of Economic Sciences has elected –
+Faculty of Business and Economics has elected –

 - Prof. Dr. Susan Seeber as contact person for the professors and